-- The V{PP} switch should be off. - From a DOS command line prompt, start PCbug11 with: - C:\PCBUG11\> PCBUG11 -E PORT = 1 with the E9PGMR connected to COM1 or - C:\PCBUG11\> PCBUG11 -E PORT = 2 with the E9PGMR connected to COM2
+- From a DOS command line prompt, start PCbug11 with

+- C:\PCBUG11\> PCBUG11 -E PORT = 1

+with the EVBU connected to COM1

+- C:\PCBUG11\> PCBUG11 -E PORT = 2

+with the EVBU connected to COM2

 PCbug11 only supports COM ports 1 and 2.
 If you have made the proper connections and have a high quality cable, you should quickly get a PCbug11 command prompt.
-If you do receive a "Comms fault" error, check your cable and board connections.
+If you do receive a Comms fault error, check your cable and board connections.
 Most PCbug11 communications problems can be traced to poorly made cables or bad board connections.

-Step 3 PCbug11 defaults to base 10 for its input parameters; change this to hexadecimal by typing
+PCbug11 defaults to base 10 for its input parameters; change this to hexadecimal by typing

 CONTROL BASE HEX

-Step 4 You must declare the address of the EPROM programming control register to PCbug11 since it resides at \$1036 on the MC68HC711E20 instead of \$103B as on the MC68HC711E9.
-To do so, type

-CONTROL EPROG 1036

-Step 5 You must declare the addresses of the EPROM array to PCbug11.
-To do so, first type
+You must declare the addresses of the EPROM array to PCbug11.
+To do this, type

-EPROM 9000 AFFF

-And then type:

 EPROM D000 FFFF

-Step 6 You are now ready to download your program into the EPROM.
+You are now ready to download your program into the EPROM.

-Apply the programming voltage to your part by moving the V{PP} switch to the ON position.

-At the PCbug11 command prompt, type
+- Connect +12 volts (at most +12.5 volts) through a 100-Ω current limiting resistor to P4 connector pin 18, the XIRQ pin. - At the PCbug11 command prompt type

 LOADS C:\MYPROG\ISHERE.S19

 Substitute the name of your program into the command above.
 Use a full path name if your program is not located in the same directory as PCbug11.

-EB293

-Step 7 After the programming operation is complete, PCbug11 displays this message:
+After the programming operation is complete, PCbug11 will display this message